mariuz/django-book/en/chapter02.rst

 .. admonition:: Django and Python 3.X

 	Django 1.5 will drop our support for Python 2.5, establishing a minimum requirement of 2.6.
-Django 1.6 will then drop Python 2.6 support, 	  setting the minimum at 2.7.
-Additionally, Django 1.5 introduces support for Python 3 (we hope to be targeting up to Python 3.3).https://docs.djangoproject.com/en/dev/releases/1.5/#python-3-support
+Django 1.6 will then drop Python 2.6 support,setting the minimum at 2.7.
+Additionally, Django 1.5 introduces support for Python 3 .https://docs.djangoproject.com/en/dev/releases/1.5/#python-3-support

-    If you're new to Python and are wondering whether to learn Python 2.x or Python 3.x, our advice is to start with 2.x and progress after 1.5 release with 3.x.

 Installation
 ------------